AnimMouse/animmouse-website/content/post/my-asn-journey-joining-an-internet-exchange.md

 auto <Interface name>
 iface <Interface name> inet6 static
-    address <Your IPv6 address that the IXP assigned to you>/64 pre-up sysctl net.ipv6.conf.$IFACE.accept_ra=0 # Disable SLAAC and RA on that interface
+    address <Your IPv6 address that the IXP assigned to you>/64 accept_ra 0 # Disable SLAAC and RA on that interface
 ```

 Here is an example config with my interface and my IPv6 address from FogIXP.